zhmcclient/python-zhmcclient/docs/development.rst

     $ make test

+The unit tests import the zhmcclient modules from the local directory, even when the zhmcclient package is installed in the Python environment.

 By default, all unit tests are run.
 The ``TESTCASES`` environment variable can be used to limit the testcases that are run.
 Its value is passed to the ``-k`` option of the ``pytest`` command.